Chair: Gabrielle Gould

 All genders welcome: the discussion group is open to anyone interested in exploring these topics and there is no requirement to have experience working specifically in this field.
 The group meets once a month to discuss the role and status of women and gender in the context of foreign policy, history, and current global events.

-- Women and state-building
+- Women and countering terrorism and violent extremism

-- Women’s political participation & empowerment
+- Women’s political participation & engagement in state-building

-- Women in the economy and workforce
+- Women in conflict resolution and transitional justice

 - Gender-based violence